-Deploying software with Octopus Deploy involves defining your deployment process with predictable and repeatable steps.
-Often, part of the deployment process will involve deploying a package.
-This sections explains how to package your applications for deployment with Octopus.
+Deploying software with Octopus often involves deploying packages.
+This section explains how to package your applications for deployment with Octopus.

-Before you can deploy your software you need to:
+Before you can deploy a package you need to:

 - Give your package a package ID.